oscci/new-theme/_pages/about.md

 layout: splash

 intro:
-  - exerpt: 'This project is led by a group of researchers at the University of Oxford.
+  - excerpt: 'This project is led by a group of researchers at the University of Oxford.
 Here are some of their faces.'

 row1:
   - url: https://linkedin.com